sahurtado88/learn/interview qs/Deployment strategies.md

 - This technique is very complex to set up
 - It also requires a highly intelligent (and pricey) load balancer.

+1. A/B Testing
+Purpose: A/B testing is primarily used to compare two (or more) versions of an application or feature to determine which one performs better.
+Approach: Users are split into groups and served different versions of a feature or application (e.g., Version A vs. Version B) simultaneously.
+Performance, user engagement, or any other defined metric is measured to see which version performs better.
+When to Use: This method is mainly used in feature development, UI changes, or marketing tests to see how users respond to changes.
+It’s not a deployment strategy for rolling out code to all users but rather for testing specific features with a subset of users.
+Example Use Case: If you’re redesigning a homepage, A/B testing allows you to send 50% of traffic to the original version (A) and 50% to the redesigned version (B) to see which has higher user engagement.
+2. Canary Deployment
+Purpose: Canary deployment is a strategy for releasing new code to a small subset of users first, allowing you to test the new version in production without exposing it to all users at once.
+Approach: The new version (the “canary”) is released to a small portion of users.
+If the release performs well and no issues are detected, more traffic is gradually routed to the new version until it’s fully deployed to all users.
+This phased rollout minimizes risk and provides a rollback option if any issues arise.
+When to Use: Canary deployments are ideal when releasing updates with moderate risk, where monitoring initial reactions or performance is critical.
+It allows you to detect any unforeseen issues early on without impacting the majority of users.
+Example Use Case: If you’re deploying a new backend API version, you could route only 5% of traffic to the new version initially.
+After monitoring its performance, you gradually increase traffic to 100% if no issues are detected.
+3. Blue/Green Deployment
+Purpose: Blue/green deployment is a strategy to switch between two identical environments (blue and green) to release updates with minimal downtime and an easy rollback mechanism.
+Approach: Two environments are maintained: the blue environment (current production) and the green environment (new version).
+The new code is deployed to the green environment while users continue using the blue environment.
+Once the green environment is verified to be stable, traffic is switched to it, making it the new production environment.
+If any issues arise, you can quickly switch back to the blue environment.
+When to Use: Blue/green deployments are ideal for high-stakes releases where zero downtime is required, such as for critical systems.
+It’s also beneficial when you want an instant fallback to a stable version.
+Example Use Case: If you’re deploying a major update to a banking application, blue/green deployment allows you to direct users to the green environment only when you’re confident that everything is working perfectly.
+If there’s a problem, you can quickly route traffic back to the blue environment with minimal disruption.
+Comparison Summary
+Strategy	Purpose	Rollout Method	Risk Level	Rollback Complexity A/B Testing	Compare user response to versions	Split users between versions	Low	Simple (remove failing version) Canary	Gradual rollout of a new version	Phased rollout to small user segments	Moderate	Moderate (gradual rollback) Blue/Green	Ensure zero downtime with rollback	Full traffic switch between environments	Low	Easy (switch traffic back) Each approach provides a different level of control and risk management, making them useful for various scenarios based on the impact, criticality, and size of the deployment.